 According to immigration quota for various occupations, the Australian government then invites the candidates with the highest number of points to lodge a visa application.
 If you are not selected immediately, your entry will remain in the database for two years, and you may receive an invitation at a later point.
 The SkillSelect database is also accessible to state governments and individual employers, who can support you as a potential visa candidate as well.

 The young and adventurous might want to consider the popular Working Holiday (or Work and Holiday) visa.
-This is for people aged between 18 and 30 who would like to support themselves while travelling in Australia by taking on temporary jobs.
+This is for people aged between 18 and 30 who would like to support themselves while traveling in Australia by taking on temporary jobs.
 The visa is valid for a maximum period of twelve months, but you cannot work for the same employer for more than six months.
 If your primary reason for going to Australia is to take up employment, this might not be the best option.

 More detailed information on living and working in Australia, plus a very useful “visa wizard” that helps you find the right type of visa for your purposes, can be found on the website of the Australian Government Department for Immigration and Citizenship.